rarebreed/protean-service/retro/docs/combat.md

 - Choose an action (some kind of attack or feat)
 - One being attacked can determine some kind of active or passive defense if possible
 - Determine odds of attacker hitting
-- If hit, roll for damage, possibly rolling for hit location
+- If hit, roll for damage, possibly rolling for hit location and subtract armor if any from damage
-- The character with the next initiative repeats the above
+- The character with the next initiative repeats the above, rinse, later, repeat

-Most games don't consider (or bolt them on in a very ad-hoc manner) any of the following:
+Most games don't consider (or bolt them on in a very ad-hoc manner via feats or advantages) any of the following:

-- Morale: If you are scared, you aren't going to be as effective
+- Morale: If you are scared, you may not even get to choose your action or be at combat disadvantage
 - Aggressiveness: "It's not the size of the dog in the fight, it's the size of the fight in the dog"
-- Fatigue: It doesn't matter how skilled you are, if you are too tired to move
+- Fatigue: It doesn't matter how skilled you are if you are too tired to move
 - Damage: Wounds, concussions, broken limbs, pain and other damage effects can drastically reduce effectiveness
 - Reach: If your weapon can't reach your target, you have to get into range (which can be difficult and takes time)
 - Time: How fast does your (re)action take?
-A jab will connect faster than a spinning round house
+It's not just when an action starts that matters, but how soon it finishes
 - Reliability: Especially for modern weapons, how prone is your weapon to failure?

 Some will argue that factoring in the above is too much minutiae to keep track of, and will bog down the "fun" of the